 Edie Britt's role was increased when she proved popular with the fans.

-Hilarious in Hindsight: A minor example, but still amusing.
-Katherine and Susan suffers a bad on-and off one-sided rivalry for two seasons over Mike (Susan first hurting over Mike hooking up with Katherine, and Katherine then obsessing over getting Mike back after he returns to Susan.)
+Hilarious in Hindsight: Katherine and Susan suffers a bad on-and off one-sided rivalry for two seasons over Mike.
 In the 1996 film Fly Away Home, Katherine's actor, Dana Delany, played a character named Susan.

-Harsher in Hindsight: A season 5 episode deals with Juanita wearing make up to school in order to look more like her mother Gabby.
-On being asked why she did it, Juanita claims that a couple of girls at school told her she couldn't possibly be related to Gabby as she wasn't pretty enough.
-Two seasons later, and it's revealed that Juanita isn't related to Gabby or Carlos; she was accidentally switched at birth.
+A season 5 episode deals with Juanita wearing make up to school in order to look more like her mother Gabby.
+On being asked why she did it, Juanita claims that a couple of girls at school told her she couldn't possibly be Gabby's daughter as she wasn't pretty enough.
+Two seasons later, and it's revealed that Juanita isn't Gabby or Carlos' daughter; she was accidentally switched at birth.

 Mrs. McCluskey dying of cancer in the finale is even sadder now that Kathryn Joosten herself died of cancer shortly after the show ended.